baronet2/baronet2.github.io/content/authors/admin/_index.md

     url: https://cs.nyu.edu/home/index.html

 # Short bio (displayed in user profile at end of posts)
-bio: I am an incoming PhD student in Computer Science at NYU Courant.
+bio: I am a PhD student in Computer Science at NYU Courant.

 # Interests to show in About widget
 interests: